-Chapter 3 of NCERT Solutions for Class 11 English Woven Words Short Stories has answers to all the exercise wise questions in simple language.
+Chapter 3 of NCERT Solutions for Class 11 English Woven Words Short Stories has answers to all the exercise-wise questions in simple language.
 The main aim of creating these NCERT Solutions for Class 11 English is to help students score well in the final exam, irrespective of their intelligence quotient.
-The solutions can be referred by the students to get their queries clarified immediately.
+The solutions can be referred to by the students to get their queries clarified immediately.

 Page No. 35

 1. What was the reason for young Paul’s restlessness at the beginning of the story?
 How did it find expression?

 In the beginning of the story, young Paul is restless since his mother had told him that they were not lucky as they didn’t have sufficient money to own a car and luxuries.
 Deep down, young Paul had a feeling that his mother was not as happy as she looked.
 She blamed the father of young Paul for being unlucky and making her unlucky, too, as she was married to him.

 2. Why do you think Paul’s mother was not satisfied with the yearly birthday gift of 1,000 pounds for five years?

 Paul’s mother was not satisfied with the yearly birthday gift of 1,000 pounds for five years as she was very unsatisfied with her life.
 She always felt that she should receive good treatment in life, which resulted in less interest in Paul’s birthday gift.
 However, Paul heard whispers of more money from the house.

 3. What was the reason for the anxiety of Paul’s mother as he grew older?